 For many, VE Day was bittersweet—while the war in Europe had ended, many local servicemen and women were still fighting in the Pacific.

-Saturday 15th August 2025 is the 80th anniversary of VJ Day, marking the surrender of Japan and the end of the Second World War.
+Friday 15th August 2025 is the 80th anniversary of VJ Day, marking the surrender of Japan and the end of the Second World War.
 A time for the nation to remember the impact that leaving, missing and returning home had on service men and women and their loved ones.

 Details of the activities taking place for VJ Day will be announced soon.